 - Wash your hands before and after use.
 Do not wash your hands after use if putting this on your hand.

 - Clean affected part before use.
 Make sure to dry well.

 - Put a thin layer on the affected skin and rub in gently.

 - Do not use coverings (bandages, dressings) unless told to do so by the doctor.

 - Shake well before use.

-- Do not give by mouth.
-Use on your child’s nails and skin only.
-Keep out of your child’s mouth, nose, and eyes (may burn).
+- Do not take this drug by mouth.
+Use on your nails and the skin around your nails only.
+Keep out of your mouth, nose, ears, and eyes.

 - Use on nails and nail beds every day.

 - Take off once weekly with rubbing alcohol.